Kevincklhhh/Kevincklhhh.github.io/_pages/about.md

   - /about.html
 ---

 <p>I am Kailai Cui.
 I am a senior at the College of William and Mary.
-I will be joining Dr. Kang Shin at the University of Michigan as a Phd student in CSE.</p>
+I will be joining Dr. Kang Shin at the University of Michigan as a PhdD student in CSE.</p>

 <p>My research interests include embedded and mobile systems, Internet of Things security and applied machine learning.
 I am eager to design systems that synthesize inputs from sensors and make decisions.
 I am also interested in making such systems secure, efficient and reliable. </p>